ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

 Note: forgotten userIds are not a problem, because they have high enough entropy.

-There must be a UI which calls the revokation endpoint.
+There must be a UI which calls the revocation endpoint.

+Note that if the OG operator comes into possession of a UserId, they can circumvent the revocation by launching the service against a snapshot of the database.
+To prevent this, revocations could be published on ledger, and make them a first class citizen.